lutraconsulting/serval/README.md

 Serval is a QGIS plugin with raster editing tools.

+Serval is a QGIS plugin for raster editing.
+It provides convenient tools for modifying (small) raster parts and is _not_ intended to process entire images - use Raster Calculator for this.
-Users can apply modifications to selected parts of a raster.
+Users can select some portions of a raster and apply one of the following modifications to selected cells:
-It features setting a constant value (also NoData), an expression (probing rasters and interpolation on vector and mesh layers) and applying 3x3 low-pass filter.
-Multiband rasters are now fully supported with an option to operate on a single band.

-**Warning**: Any changes of a raster cell value are immediately written to disk.
-Make a copy of your precious raster.
+* set a constant value, including NoData,
+* apply a QGIS expression value,
+* or 3x3 low-pass filter.

+Raster cell selection tools include:
+* line selection with configurable width,
+* polygon selection,
+* loading selection from a vector map layer.
+* undo / redo

+Multi-band rasters are fully supported - users can modify each band separately, or as RGB in case of 3/4-bands rasters.

+Probing raster tool and drawing tool (changing single cell value) are also available.

 The [wiki page](https://github.com/erpas/serval/wiki) is now outdated.
 To be updated soon...